Blog

 Step 3: Integrate WebFlux

-The cause of this behavior is the fact that the Gateway fetches all three product-endpoints sequentially, after each other.
-Thereby it doesn’t start to request e.g. products of toys before fashion has responded (see code above, method getProducts()).
+The cause of this behavior is that the Gateway fetches all three product endpoints sequentially after each other.
+It doesn’t start to request, e.g., products of toys before fashion has responded (see code above, method getProducts()).

-In order to solve that we can parallelize all three requests as they have no dependencies on each other.
+To solve that, we can parallelize all three requests as they have no dependencies on each other.
 The easiest way to do that is to integrate Spring WebFlux.
-Spring WebFlux provides support for reactive programming in Web applications being based on Project Reactor’s Flux and Mono.
+Spring WebFlux supports reactive programming in Web applications based on Project Reactor’s Flux and Mono.

 So, first, we add the dependency to the Gateway’s pom.xml.